What is an Alcohol Test?

 The ETG test can identify the ethyl glucuronide metabolite, which is a by-product of the liver processing alcohol.
 Its levels can remain detectable for up to 80 hours after alcohol was consumed, which makes this urine test an excellent option if you need to find out whether someone has been drinking in the last few days.

-When looking for testing solutions, you need a supplier that can provide you with a wide range of options and help you make the choice that works best for your individual needs.
+When looking for alcohol testing solutions, you need a supplier that can provide you with a wide range of options and help you make the choice that works best for your individual needs.

-At Countrywide Testing, we have the best selection of alcohol tests online and offer saliva test options, urine tests, and breath tests at competitive prices.
+At Countrywide Testing, we have the best selection of alcohol tests online and offer saliva alcohol test options, urine tests, and breath tests at competitive prices.

 We want to ensure that every single one of our customers has an easy and hassle-free experience when buying from us, so we are always happy to provide any assistance that may be required and will help with any issues you might have.